The Asylum Act provides for the right to:

 Information at the registration stage

-Within the context of the right of reply of the authorities to the draft AIDA report, AIMA asserted that upon registration applicants receive information on their rights and duties and may request clarifications.
-AIMA also reported that if the information is not available in the applicant’s main language, translation is provided by its translation hotline or in-person interpreters.[9]
+AIMA asserted that upon registration applicants receive information on their rights and duties and may request clarifications.
+AIMA also reported that if the information is not available in the applicant’s main language, interpretation is provided.[7]

 Information on the Dublin procedure

-Asylum seekers are systematically informed in writing of the likely responsibility of another Member State, and the corresponding supporting evidence during the personal interview.
-If the take back/take charge request is refused by the Member State and another Member State is deemed responsible by the Portuguese authorities, the asylum seekers is usually notified of the likelihood of being transferred to that Member State.
-In such cases, according to CPR’s experience, the asylum seeker is not informed of details regarding the refusal to take back/take charge (see Dublin: Procedure).
+Asylum applicants are systematically informed in writing of the likely responsibility of another Member State, and the corresponding supporting evidence during the personal interview.
+If the take back/take charge request is refused by the Member State and another Member State is deemed responsible by the Portuguese authorities, the asylum applicants is usually notified of the likelihood of being transferred to that Member State.
+In such cases, according to CPR’s experience, the asylum applicant is not informed of details regarding the refusal to take back/take charge (see Dublin: Procedure).

 Information on the border procedure